 Everything you need to know about pomegranate.
 How to choose the perfect pomegranate, how seed it, how to store it, and more.
 Pom appetit!

 Folks!
 I just discovered that our childhoods were all LIES.
 Did you drink Shirley Temples as a kid?
 You know, ginger ale + grenadine + maraschino cherry?
 And did you just assume that this was a cherry flavored glass of heaven?
 Well guess what…it wasn’t cherry flavored!
-Apparently grenadine is a pomegranate-based simple syrup (see: everything you know about grenadine is a lie).
+Apparently grenadine is a pomegranate-based simple syrup.
 I dunno, maybe that’s common knowledge…but it was news to me.

 The “pome” in pomegranate comes from the Latin word for apple, and the “granate” from the word for seed.
 But “granate” may also have come from the Old French word for “grenat”, which describes the deep red color of the fruit.
 Am I the only one who thinks word history is awesome?
 Like here’s another one.
 The term for the scary exploding weapon “grenade” also comes from the French word for pomegranate.
 Pomegranate, the exploding grenade of sweet, juicy nectar!